Decoding in the presence of ISI without interleaving -- ORBGRAND-AI

 Noting that $\overline{H}(Y')$ is maximized when each $\underline{Y}^{n_s}$ is a Gaussian with auto-covariance $(\sigma_X^2 + \sigma_N^2)\underline{I}^{n_s \times n_s}$ where $\sigma_X^2$ denotes the maximum power of the data symbols, we find

-where the inequality remains because of Hadamard's inequality and the auto-covariance matrix of $\underline{Y}^{n_s}$ has off-diagonal terms so we bound it using Hadamard's inequality.
-Since the auto-covariance matrix of the second-order Gauss-Markov process, $\underline{C}_N^{n_s \times n_s}$, has off-diagonal terms, the lim-sup entropy rate of the second order Gauss-Markov noise, $\overline{H}(Y'|X')$, must be less than the lim-sup entropy rate of uncorrelated Gaussian noise as a consequence of Hadamard's inequality.
-This result becomes helpful when we approximate the RFView channel by a second order autoregressive (AR(2)) process process later in the paper.
+where the inequality remains because of Hadamard's inequality; the auto-covariance matrix of $\underline{Y}^{n_s}$ has off-diagonal terms so we bound it using Hadamard's inequality.
+As the auto-covariance matrix of the second-order Gauss-Markov process, $\underline{C}_N^{n_s \times n_s}$, has off-diagonal terms, the lim-sup entropy rate of the second order Gauss-Markov noise, $\overline{H}(Y'|X')$, must be less than the lim-sup entropy rate of uncorrelated Gaussian noise as a consequence of Hadamard's inequality.
+This result becomes helpful when we approximate the RFView channel by a second order autoregressive process (AR(2)) later in the paper.